-At Miller & Illikainen, our Fayetteville divorce attorneys can help you draft a separation agreement that essentially functions like a divorce order.
+At Miller & Illikainen, our Fayetteville divorce attorneys can help you draft a separation agreement that clearly established your rights and obligations as they pertain to your children, your property, your debts and so forth.

 How Do These Agreements Work?

 When you and your spouse sign a separation agreement in North Carolina, legally it is viewed the same as any other type of contract.
-Like a divorce order, a separation agreement can be used to determine:
+A separation agreement can be used to determine:

 - Child custody and support